What is Being on Purpose?

 forward with a positive mindset.

-- Mindfulness for Recovery - this course focusses on teaching
+- Mindfulness for Recovery - this course focuses on teaching

 practices that support recovery, enabling participants to better understand,